How to Choose the Right Book Binding for Your Project

 Case binding is the classic style you see on hardcover books.
 Sections of pages are sewn together and glued to the spine of the book.
 Case binding is best for high-end projects and books of 400-800 pages meant to last many years or be passed down through the generations.
 A special binding process is used for library books, which must be able to withstand heavy use.

-Get Help with Document Binding
+Bestype Can Help with Document Binding